cytomining/pycytominer/CONTRIBUTING.md

 After you’ve decided to contribute code and have written it up, now it is time to file a pull request.
 We specifically follow a [forked pull request model](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
+Please create a fork of the pycytominer repository, clone the fork, and then create a new, feature-specific branch.
+Once you make the necessary changes on this branch, you should file a pull request to incorporate your changes into the main pycytominer repository.

 The content and description of your pull request are directly related to the speed at which we are able to review, approve, and merge your contribution into pycytominer.
 To ensure an efficient review process please perform the following steps: